reduxframework/docs/docs/core-fields/raw.md

 Now we're in HTML mode!
 Everything here will be saved as text, including line breaks!
 <?php // And back to PHP mode
-// Don't forget to use a full php here, the shortcode `<?` will get you in trouble!!!
+// Remember to use a full php here, the shortcode `<?` will get you in trouble!!!

 echo "Now i'm here";
 $output = ob_get_clean(); // Now everything is in our variable.